wavefrontHQ/docs/pages/doc/tracing_apdex.md

 You can measure the performance of a service using Request, Error, and Duration (RED) metrics for a given time frame.
 But it is hard to compare these values and understand how each service performs.
 Apdex helps you compare the response time of a service based on the response time threshold you define.

 When you send your applications trace data to Wavefront, the application data is detected as first-class citizens using the traces, and the Apdex score is calculated using the threshold value (T) you define.
+Use [`apdex()`](apdex_function.html) to query the apdex score of a service, view the results in charts, and create alerts.

 The default threshold value (T) is set to 100ms, and only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).